Skip to content

 To effectively unwind after work, it helps to get into ‘home’ mode, says Gina.

 “The first thing is creating better boundaries,” she says.
 “That starts from the moment you walk into the house.
-Getting changed out of your workwear helps to create a psychological association that it’s time to relax and be at home.”
+Getting changed out of your workwear helps to create an association that it’s time to relax and be at home.”

 2. Give notifications a deadline